-According to Hodges’ logic, ‘we’ should have attacked those countries too.
-Secondly, there is no credible evidence that the Taliban were acting as the ‘protectors’ of the Bin Laden network, let alone that they were aware of the planning for the attacks – most of which was done in Europe and the United States anyway.
+In addition, there is no credible evidence that the Taliban were acting as the ‘protectors’ of the Bin Laden network, let alone that they were aware of the planning for the attacks.
+Mot of these preparations took place in Europe and the United States anyway.

-Alex Strick von Linschoten and Felix Kuehn’s An Enemy We Created: the Myth of the Taliban/Al Qaeda Merger in Afghjanistan, 1970-2010, remorselessly and brilliantly examines the mutually problematic relationship between the Taliban and al Qaeda, and completely demolishes the fantasy that Hodges so uncritically subscribes to.
+Alex Strick von Linschoten and Felix Kuehn’s An Enemy We Created: the Myth of the Taliban/Al Qaeda Merger in Afghanistan, 1970-2010, make it clear that the relationship between the Taliban and al Qaeda was actually quite problematic, and certainly bore little resemblance to Hodges’ indictment.

-Had the US taken the trouble to analyse that relationship, and shown a little more patience, and a lot less arrogance, the US might conceivably have induced the Taliban to give up Bin Laden and close down the jihadist camps in Afghanistan – camps, it should not be forgotten, that were largely filled not with al-Qaeda members, but with members of an international jihadist movement that ‘we’ had once supported.
+Had the US taken the trouble to analyse that relationship, then it might conceivably have induced the Taliban to give up Bin Laden and close down the jihadist camps in Afghanistan – camps that were largely filled not with al-Qaeda terrorists, but with members of an international jihadist movement that ‘we’ had once supported.

 Had that happened, then some 20,000 Afghan civilians would not have died, and nor would the British, American, and multinational soldiers who invaded and occupied the country and helped install a warlord/puppet government that has so little credibility with the Afghan people that it is only in power through rigged elections.

-As far as the removal of the Bin Laden network was concerned, that objective was already achieved by the spring of 2002 – even though it was undermined by the collusion of Pakistan – a nominal US ally – in allowing Bin Laden and many key AQ members to escape Afghanistan.
+As far as the removal of the Bin Laden network was concerned, that objective was already achieved by the spring of 2002 – even though it was undermined by the collusion of Pakistan – a nominal US ally – which allowed Bin Laden and other key AQ members to escape Afghanistan.

-The British deployment in Helmand in 2006 had very little to do with al Qaeda, and was essentially directed against the Taliban.
-Supposedly intended to deliver reconstruction, governance and security, as part of Nato’s ‘nation-building’ program, it has been, according to a senior British intelligence officer in 2009, been a bloody failure, whose ‘hearts and minds’ efforts have generated the ‘opposite effect’ and resulted in a massive boom in opium production in the province.
+The British deployment in Helmand in 2006 had very little to do with al Qaeda, but with the reconstructed Taliban.
+It was supposedly intended to deliver reconstruction, governance and security, as part of Nato’s ‘nation-building’ program.
+In practice, according to a senior British intelligence officer in 2009, it has been a bloody failure, whose ‘hearts and minds’ efforts have generated the ‘opposite effect’ and resulted in a massive boom in opium production in the province.

 Like others who have made similar arguments about al Qaeda’s ‘command posts’ in Afghanistan, Hodges entirely fails to appreciate that a network/movement like al Qaeda does not, and never has, needed Afghanistan to further its agenda.

 It doesn’t even need Bin Laden – despite his undoubted skills as a propagandist.
-Such movements draw their strength – and their ’cause’ from the overreaction and mistakes of their enemies, and the US has overreacted and made mistakes so often in the last thirteen years that it is really difficult not to conclude that it has needed al Qaeda just as much as al Qaeda needed it.
+Such movements draw their strength and their ’cause’ from the mistakes of their enemies, and the US has made a lot of mistakes in the last thirteen years.